icebreaker games for remote teams cover

 The reader must then try to guess which person in the group owns the note card and explain why they came to that conclusion.
 This will encourage the group to learn more about each other and have fun.

-2. The scavenger hunt
+2. The Scavenger Hunt

 A scavenger hunt is fun and engaging to get your team working together and exploring the office space and the funniest icebreaker games for work.